Welcome to Freedive Nusa!

 Our schoolyard is located on the northeast side of the island – the best and the most developed place with many cafes and accommodation options within walking distance.

 The school is just 20 m from the beach.
-Our property is hidden from the road and has all facilities needed for our students.
+Our property is hidden from the road and has all the facilities needed for our students.

 We have all the facilities to dive comfortably by beach entrance to our rich home reef and by boat.